 Gay Clubs & Bars in Port Elizabeth

 - Aqua – The only gay club in Port Elizabeth pumping out fun Top 100 music and nothing but good vibes.
 Aqua can always be counted on for frivolous fun, great music and to draw in fascinating people from all walks of life.
-Their decor is upmarket chic and Aqua always goes the extra miles for their neon and foam parties- plus look out for their one-off events.
+Their decor is upmarket chic and Aqua always goes the extra miles for their neon and foam parties- plus lookout for their one-off events.
 Drinks are reasonably priced for South Africa and there is frequently tempting drink specials to really get the party started.
 Bar staff are friendly, as is the crowd, with an ‘everyone who wants to have a good time is welcome’ attitude.

-- Cheers Lounge – An fun gay venue perfect for meeting new people and just relax with an affordable drink…or two.
+- Cheers Lounge – A fun gay venue perfect for meeting new people and just relax with an affordable drink…or two.
 Its nothing fancy, and rather small, but Cheers Lounge provides a safe queer space with hot (shirtless) bartenders, drag queens and camp music galore.
 We loved every inch of this place, however, and hope you will too!

 Other Nightlife Hotspots We Loved In Port Elizabeth